 When there is a tight deadline approaching, it’s no time to get proud.
 Make sure you have a list of contacts that you can quickly outsource important work too.
-Always keep in touch with other experts who can help you out when you are in trouble, and be ready to return a favor if they ask.
+Always keep in touch with other experts who can help you out when you are in trouble, and be ready to return a favour if they ask.

 Follow Up, Follow Up, Follow Up

 Don’t assume that just because the phone isn’t ringing that you’re finished.
 You need to keep in contact with your customers even after the work is complete.
 Check back in periodically to see how things are going.
-If you are really clever, a follow up conversation may lead to additional assignments.
+If you are really clever, a follow-up conversation may lead to additional assignments.